-It has a very impressive cooling capacity at 12,000 BTUs while remaining reasonably priced.
+It has a very impressive cooling capacity of 6,000 BTUs while remaining reasonably priced.

 The AmazonBasics AC isn’t the smallest window unit or the lightest, but it’s Energy Star rated, and it comes with a washable, reusable filter.

 It has three fan speed settings, as well as auto-shutoff, adjustable air direction, and sleep mode.
-It’s also fairly loud when it’s operating at full speed.
+It’s fairly quiet except when operating at full speed.
 Make sure to inspect it fully upon receipt, as sometimes quality control is lacking.

-This unit features a 6.5-foot power cord, which is useful for a tent AC unit because you’re likely going to need a long extension cord to plug it in, and 6.5 feet is a good start!
+This unit is going to need an extension cord, as is normal for a tent AC unit because you’re likely going to need to plug it in at a distance.

-This air conditioning unit also comes with a remote control for easy operating.
+This air conditioning unit also comes with a remote control for easy operation.

 - Low price